 Site logo

-“Alternate Page With Proper Canonical Tag” Status on Google Search Console
+“Alternate Page With Proper Affiliate Marketing Canonical Tag” Status on Google Search Console

 Are you getting the “alternate page with proper canonical tag” message in Google Search Console and wondering what to do with it?
-In this article, we will discuss this status in further detail so that when you see it on your Google Search Console you can take the necessary steps required to fix the issue if need be.
+In this article, we will discuss this status in further detail so that when you see it on your Google Search Console, you can take the necessary steps to fix the issue.

-If you feel like this is too much work already, check out our SEO audit service to help you find out why your website is having canonicalization errors among other technical issues.
+If you feel this is too much work already, check out our SEO audit service to help you discover why your affiliate marketing website has canonicalization errors, among other technical issues.

-A canonical tag is also known as a canonicalized URL or a canonical link or rel canonical.
-A page is tagged on Google Search Console as a canonical when there is a duplicate version of it.
-A canonical tag means that the page has been marked by Google as the original page and therefore been indexed.
+A canonical tag is also known as a canonicalized URL, a canonical link, or a rel canonical.
+A page is tagged on Google Search Console as canonical when there is a duplicate version of it.
+A canonical tag means that Google has marked the page as the original and indexed it.

-This means that alternative pages that Google is indexing can be found by inspecting the URLs listed here.
+This means that Google can index alternative pages by inspecting the URLs listed here.

-For example, this page is listed under “alternate page with proper canonical tag”.
-I clicked on the URL and it gave me a pop up on the side with some options on it.
-I chose to Inspect URL so that I can find out which page Google is serving users instead of this one.
-In other words, which page is canonicalized.
+For example, this page is listed under “alternate page with the proper canonical tag.”
+I clicked on the URL, which gave me a pop-up on the side with some options.
+I chose to Inspect the URL to find out which page Google serves users instead of this one.
+In other words, which page is canonicalized?

 When inspection of the URL ended, Google showed me below the canonicalized page and the page that it is showing users instead of the one above:

-Under the “Indexing” sub-title, Google shows me the page it is indexing instead of the first URL.
+Under the “Indexing” sub-title, Google shows me the indexing page instead of the first URL.

-When analysing these two URLs, I can see that the only difference between these two links is the forward slash (/) at the end of the link: URL 1 doesn’t have the forward slash, while URL 2 has the forward slash.
+When analyzing these two URLs, I can see that the only difference is the forward slash (/) at the end of the link: URL 1 doesn’t have the forward slash, while URL 2 does.

 URL 1: /the-cloud-mvrdv